Pinpointing Demand for High-Speed Wireless with Location Technology

 As a first step, it is necessary to build business logic into the process.
 This will involve the integration of geospatial data and RF propagation tools to determine signal strength and hence the quality of the existing service, as well as other criteria.
 As a result, it is possible to achieve on-demand pre-qualification or analytics based on large-scale pre-qualification of customers.

 Predicting the next wave of data demand and getting ahead of a consumer cycle will require that equipment is pre-provisioned.
-To accomplish this, carriers will need to analyze demographic trends, determine where new housing developments are being proposed and look at both vehicle traffic as well as pedestrian footfall data.
+To accomplish this, carriers will need to analyze demographic trends, determine where new housing developments are being proposed and look at both vehicle traffic as well as footfall data.
 This type of analysis will require location-based data, geocoding of existing and potential customers, and the use of more recent, dynamic mobile movement data.

 Mapping these data will require the additional integration of signal propagation that accounts for the shorter wavelength of the 5G signal and impedances caused by physical barriers such as buildings, trees, and other structures.
 That analysis could require terabytes of location-based signal data.
 Processing these data may also require advanced geospatial solutions that utilize cloud-native technology capable of leveraging data lakehouse architecture, which may separate compute and storage elements.